+Our mission is to help federal managers meet their mission.
 Our news coverage is non-partisan, non-political and designed to help executives more clearly understand and make better decisions about issues affecting their agencies and their companies.

 Federal News Network broadcasts on 1500 AM throughout the Greater Metropolitan Washington area.
 FederalNewsNework.com distributes government-to-government and business-to-government news and information worldwide.

 Federal News Network features the talents of some of the most respected federal journalists in the community.
 The Federal Drive with Tom Temin airs weekdays from 6-10 a.m. and 3-7 p.m.
 Our reporters, Jason Miller, Jared Serbu, Nicole Ogrysko, Scott Maucione , Jory Heckman and Senior Correspondent Mike Causey, make Federal News Network an up-to-the-minute source of news and information.

 During the late 1990’s, with the rapid growth of the Internet and email, Washington’s all-news station, WTOP 103.5 FM, (then broadcasting on 1500 AM) noticed a tremendous amount of correspondence coming from addresses with .gov and .mil extensions.
 Many of these emails requested that WTOP cover more federally-focused content.
 At the same time, the number of companies advertising on WTOP in order to reach federal decision makers was increasing rapidly.